 After doing both of these, the collaborator will no longer have access to the data in both the Form and the Sheet.

-You can unlink a form from a Google sheet and switch to a new one
+You can unlink Google Forms and Google Sheets and switch the link to a new one

 So, you know how to link a Google Form to a spreadsheet but what if you wanted to unlink them?
 To unlink your form from the spreadsheet, simply go to the "Responses" tab and click on the three-dot menu.
 From there, select "Unlink form."
 This will break the connection between your form and the spreadsheet, and any new responses will no longer be added automatically.

 You can still export your responses manually, but you'll have to do it yourself each time.

 This is useful if you ever want to switch which spreadsheet responses are going to.
 Maybe that spreadsheet is getting too large or you want to organize information in a new spot.
 After unlinking your spreadsheet, just go through the process of linking the Form to a new spreadsheet.
 The process is the same!

 Create more than Google Sheets from Google Form responses with Form Publisher!

 Taking responses from Google Forms to a spreadsheet is a super easy process.
 However, if you want your responses to be filled out into different documents, like a Google Doc or PDF, the process isn’t as simple.
 Unless you want to learn how to use Google Apps Script, you should consider downloading the Form Publisher add-on!

 With Form Publisher, you can take your Google Forms responses and turn them into amazing-looking documents in different formats with just a few clicks.
 You select a template for how your document will look, too—no design experience is needed.
 Plus, it’s free to get started!